ScholarshipS

 FAQs

-A: The LILPS is available to any new student applying to Claremont Lincoln University.
 Current and past employees, board members, or family members of Claremont Lincoln University (CLU) or the Lincoln Institute of Land Policy are not eligible for these scholarships.
-Current CLU degree-seeking students are not eligible to apply unless they have the endorsement of the Chief Academic Officer and are currently working directly with the public sector.
-Current CLU degree-seeking students should contact Student Services by emailing studentservices@claremontlincoln.edu for more information.
+Current CLU degree-seeking students are not eligible to apply.

 A: There is no fixed deadline to apply, but funds are limited to a $1 million commitment.
 Early application is encouraged.

-• Master’s Programs: Completed bachelor’s degree from a regionally accredited institution with a 3.0 GPA
+A: Yes.
+You must have a completed bachelor’s degree from a regionally accredited institution with a 3.0 GPA.

 A: Once your scholarship application is reviewed, you will be contacted by a CLU Student Success Manager with your award status and next steps.